roc-lang/roc/examples/jvm-interop/README.md

         n * (factorial (n - 1))
 ```

-Pretty simple, nothing too crazy.
-Do note how we crash if n < 0, see how this would play out from the Java side.
+Nothing too crazy.
+Again, do note how we crash if n < 0, see how this would play out from the Java side.

 Now let's take a quick look on the Java side of things;